Debug in preview

 utils libraries

-make sure those are also up to date, as older versions of these libraries may not be compatible with newer versions of @dcl/sdk
+make sure those are also up to date, as older versions of these libraries may not be compatible with newer versions of @dcl/sdk.

 Using the Ethereum test network #

-You can avoid using real currency while previewing the scene.
-For this, you must use the Ethereum Sepolia test network and transfer fake MANA instead.
 To use the test network you must set your Metamask Chrome extension to use the Sepolia test network instead of Main network.
 You must also own MANA in the Sepolia blockchain, which you can acquire for free from Decentraland.

 Any transactions that you accept while viewing the scene in this mode will only occur in the test network and not affect the MANA balance in your real wallet.